Get your heart pumping with world-class skiing, rafting, and adventure

 Gunma’s towering mountains, clear lakes, and fast-flowing rivers make the area the perfect playground for adventurers.
 In winter, its deep powder snow attracts skiers and snowboarders from around the world.
 In warmer months, mountain climbing, whitewater rafting, bungee jumping, canoeing, and canyoning keep adrenaline levels high.
 From the exhilarating to the more laid back, Gunma offers plenty of outdoor adventure in every season.

 Gunma is home to some of the best skiing in Japan.
 It is the closest prefecture to Tokyo with Japan’s legendary powder snow, sometimes affectionately called “Japow.”
 The high elevation of Marunuma Kogen Ski Area on Mt.
 Nikko-Shirane gives it some of the region’s best snow and one of the longest seasons.
-Advanced skiers and snowboarders can try backcountry skiing and riding at Tanigawadake Tenjindaira Ski Area, which has a season that runs from December to May.
+Advanced skiers and snowboarders can try backcountry skiing and riding at Tanigawadake Tenjindaira Ski Resort, which has a season that runs from December to May.
 For those looking for less intense thrills, try snowshoeing, sledding, tubing, or snowmobiling at Minakami Kogen Ski Resort and other comprehensive winter resorts.

 Rappel down cliffs and waterfalls and negotiate your way through canyons, crevices, and streams with Canyons Ltd. Experienced guides will give you the guidance, tools, and skills you need to master the sport.
 There are multiple tours through various canyons in Minakami, and each is ranked to show its difficulty.
 Most of your time canyoning is spent in the water, making it a great way to explore some of the area’s natural attractions on steamy summer days.